algosup/2022-2023-project-5-algorithmics-Team-7/Functional-Specifications.md

 Import blend recipe: The authorized users can import a blend formula and proportions from a file or external source, and the software should validate the input and ensure that the required wines are available in the inventory.

-Monitor wine quality: The software can monitor the quality of the wine in the tanks, such as temperature, acidity, and pH, and alert the users if any parameter is outside the desired range.

-Manage tanks and pipes: The authorized users can manage the tanks and pipes, including adding or removing tanks, connecting or disconnecting pipes, and cleaning or sterilizing the equipment.

 # Data requirements